rehno-lindeque/ml-pkgs/README.md

 ### Working with your own datasets

-You may notice that the usage help prints the following sorts of messages:
+You may notice that `sandbox.nix` usage help prints the following sorts of messages:

     retinanet-train pascal $PATH_TO_PASCAL_DATASET